dgraph-io/dgraph/wiki/content/deploy/dgraph-administration.md

 ## Exporting Database

-An export of all nodes is started by locally executing the following GraphQL mutation on `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`) using any compatible client like Insomnia, GraphQL Playground or GraphiQL.
+An export of all nodes is started by locally executing the following GraphQL mutation on the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`) using any compatible client like Insomnia, GraphQL Playground or GraphiQL.

 ```graphql
 mutation {